bioinfodlsu/metagenomics-workshop/data-generation.md

 # Data generation process

-## From sample to sequences
+## From samples to sequences

 ## How the statistician sees it
+Metagenomics data is compositional data.
+Most analysis will be based on relative abundance.

 ## Discussion
-What kind of data are you working on?
+Are you planning to use metagenomics for your study?
 What is the experiment design?